Nursing Home Choking – Holding Nursing Homes Liable When They Are Negligent

 If the team does a proper interdisciplinary assessment, the results should lead to interventions set forth clearly in the resident’s care plan.
 Some common interventions include a pureed diet, thickened liquids, supervision or assistance with eating, minimal use of sedatives, and eating in a chair.
 When carefully administered, these precautions should prevent most incidents of choking.

-Choking or strangulation of nursing home and assisted living residents should never occur.
+Choking or strangulation of nursing home and assisted living residents should almost never occur.
 If you suspect that your loved one suffered unexplained injury or death, an investigation is needed.
 We have investigated and prosecuted many such cases of nursing home abuse and negligence.

 Nancy did an amazing job for me and my family.
 Any time I had questions she was right there with the answers and always made sure we were well informed about what was going on with our case.
 She put her heart and soul into our case and for that I am truly grateful!
 I would definitely recommend her and her law firm!!!!

 5 Star Google Review – S.W.